PlqnK/csgo-cfg/README.md

 Some part of the README are based on a great reddit post by /u/birkir <https://www.reddit.com/r/GlobalOffensive/comments/8ax858/updated_csgo_tips_configs_and_more/>.

+This project also includes the wonderful Orel's Text Mod available here <https://gamebanana.com/gamefiles/3711> that will greatly simplify radio messages displayed in the chat.

 You can find a list of all the available CS:GO Cvars here: <https://developer.valvesoftware.com/wiki/List_of_CS:GO_Cvars>, it contains a description and the possible value of every one of them.

 ## Installation on Linux